-If responsible for M+V, the M+M team member implements the long-term M+V Plan and goals in coordination with the Project Manager.
-This may include the coordination of commissioning of newly installed building systems and possible third party annual energy usage reporting, as outlined below.
+If responsible for M+V, the M+M team member implements the long-term M+V Plan and goals in coordination with the Project Manager. his will include the coordination of commissioning of building systems and equipment, as well as third party annual energy usage reporting, as outlined below.
 Additional info about M+V can be found in the Reference Manual on pages 31-32.

-1) Implementing a Commissioning Plan
+(1) Implementing the Commissioning Plan

-If responsible for M+V, the M+M team member implements a Commissioning Plan, during the Commissioning & Post-Occupancy phase.
-Commissioning ensures that new equipment and/or systems are installed correctly and functioning properly in order for them to run as energy efficiently as possible.
-The process of verifying that all components of the building are working well individually and together is imperative in order to accurately identify the energy savings that have been achieved.
+If responsible for M+V, the M+M team member implements the Commissioning Plan during the Commissioning & Post-Occupancy phase and documents the results of this process.
+The process of verifying that all components of the building are working well individually and together is imperative in order to ensure building systems and equipment are installed correctly and/or functioning as efficiently as possible, which helps to accurately identify the energy savings that have been achieved.

-1 Reporting Annual Energy Usage
+1) Reporting Annual Energy Usage

 An essential part of measurement and verification (M+V) is the reporting of actual energy savings.
 During the Commissioning & Post-Occupancy phase, the actual energy use during occupancy is measured and compared to the estimated energy use data that was developed during the retrofit project.
-If responsible for M+V, the M+M team member determines if third party reporting of annual energy usage is necessary.
+If responsible for M+V, the M+M team member coordinates the implementation of third party reporting of annual energy usage.
 This reporting can include both energy and cost savings that have been measured.
 Some energy certification/accreditation programs require this to verify energy savings.
 Tools that can be used for this reporting include Portfolio Manager; more information about this tool can be found in the Reference Manual on page 57.